JDASoftwareGroup/kartothek/docs/further_useful_features.rst

     **all** previous partitions and replace them with the ones in the update.

-When  using ``delete_scope``, multiple values for the same column cannot be defined as a list but have to be specified instead as individual dictionaries, ie.
+When  using ``delete_scope``, multiple values for the same column cannot be defined as a list but have to be specified instead as individual dictionaries, i.e.
 ``[{"E": ["test", "train"]}]`` will not work but ``[{"E": "test"}, {"E": "train"}]`` will.

 .. ipython:: python